jhuckaby/pixl-server-storage/README.md

 The `base_dir` defaults to the current working directory, and will be created on startup if necessary.
 The `filename` is the name of the SQLite DB file on disk (also created if necessary).

 The optional `pragmas` object allows you set one or more [SQLite Pragmas](https://www.sqlite.org/pragma.html#toc) (configuration settings) on the database at startup.
 Here you can specify things such as [auto_vacuum](https://www.sqlite.org/pragma.html#pragma_auto_vacuum), [cache_size](https://www.sqlite.org/pragma.html#pragma_cache_size) and [journal_mode](https://www.sqlite.org/pragma.html#pragma_journal_mode), among many others.

+The optional `keyPrefix` property works similarly to the [S3 Key Prefix](#s3-key-prefix) feature.
+It allows you to prefix all the SQLite keys with a common string, to separate your application's data in a shared database situation.

+The optional `keyTemplate` property works similarly to the [S3 Key Template](#s3-key-template) feature.
+It allows you to specify an exact layout of MD5 hash characters, which can be prefixed, mixed in with or postfixed after the key.

 ## Hybrid